Your wife has just left you for your best friend, and you’ve just been thrown in jail. Filled with shame and sadness, you pray for forgiveness.

 This is two octaves of the C-sharp minor scale, ascending and descending, with a C# at its root, another C# halfway up, and yet another C# at its peak.

-The basic C# minor chord, which forms the root of the C# minor scale, contains the notes C#, E, and G#— the first, third, and fifth notes of the key of C-sharp minor.
+The basic C#m guitar chord, which forms the root of the C# minor scale, contains the notes C#, E, and G#— the first, third, and fifth notes of the key of C-sharp minor.
 On the guitar, using the basic C# minor chord position shown in the diagram above, these notes arrive in this order: Mute, C#, G#, C#, E, and G#.

 Chords and Common Chord Progressions in the Key of C Sharp Minor